 At the same time, I’ve always been a solopreneur working with mostly others solopreneurs.
-Running a small business usually always comes with an eye on cost.
+Running a small business usually comes with an awareness of cost.
 None of my clients have money to burn on things that are needlessly perfect, so there is always a balance.
-Ultimately I want your website to be an investment that serves your business for years to come.
+Ultimately, I want your website to be an investment that serves your business for years to come.

 I enjoy being able to solve technical problems that help people create the business and life they love.

-I’ve always had a keen awareness of the many forms of suffering that exist in this world.
-While I admire and appreciate activists, artists, healers, and revolutionaries, that does not seem to be my path.
-My highest aspiration is to help create the world I want to live in–a world of beauty, love, acceptance and support for all people, everywhere.
 When it comes to web design, my passion lies in supporting people to create good things.
-In the everyday world of life, death, and taxes, starting your own business where you create value and serve people is an avenue to living a life with purpose, meaning, freedom, and authenticity.
+In the everyday world of “death and taxes”, starting your own business where you create value and serve people is an avenue to living a life with purpose, meaning, freedom, and authenticity.
 It is these expressions of life that I am supporting when I serve my clients.

 Four people laying bricks were asked, “What are you doing?”